DavidJCobb/pokecustomemerald/include/lu/vui/README.md

 ### `VUIWidget`

 Base class for VUI widgets.
+Subclasses must have field lists that begin with `VUI_WIDGET_SUBCLASS_HEADER;`, and must not define a field named `base` (as the macro defines that field as

 | Field group | Fields | Description |
 | :- | :- | :- |